Course guide of Fundamentals of Computer Science for Biology (2001113)

 Objectives (Expressed as expected learning outcomes)

-- Know and handle some work and communication tools: Operating systems, ofimatics, thematic dictionaries.
+- Know and handle some work and communication tools: Operating systems, office software, and thematic dictionaries.

-- Know and handle some scientific/technical software: data processing, Mathematics, Simulations, Cartography.
+- Know and handle some scientific/technical software: Data processing, Mathematics, Simulations, or Cartography, among others.

 - Design and implement simple computer programs and know how to apply them to solve specific problems in biology.